Ultimate Oahu Budget Guide: 27 Free Things to Do in Paradise!

 Although are various types of displays and exhibits at th Hawaii Army Museum, the Awards Room honors heroic Hawaiian Soldiers from several different campaigns.

-Perhaps military history is the last thing on your mind when visiting Oahu, however, the Hawaiian islands not only have and intriguing political and battle history as the Kingdom of Hawaii, they have also been a stronghold of the US military because of their strategic location.
-You can learn about both for free at the Hawaii Army Museum, located in Fort DeRussy Park, at the far western end of Waikiki Beach.
+The Hawaiian islands not only have and intriguing political and battle history as the Kingdom of Hawaii, they have also been a stronghold of the US military because of their strategic location.
+Explore Hawaiian military history for free at the Hawaii Army Museum, located in Fort DeRussy Park, at the far western end of Waikiki Beach.

 Pay your respects to Hawaiian soldiers.

-Often called the Punchbowl, the National Memorial Cemetery of the Pacific lies in a dormant volcano crater overlooking Honolulu.
-The remains of over 13,000 soldiers lost in the Pacific during WWII are interred, and there are honorary markers for soldiers lost in the USS Arizona at Pearl Harbor.
-Over 74 memorials donated by various organizations and governments from around the world honor soldiers of 4 wars, WWI, WWII, Korea and Vietnam.
-The Punchbowl surrounded by stunning views, making it a stunning and serene place to honor our soldiers.
+Visit the National Memorial Cemetery of the Pacific, also known as the Punchbowl, located in a dormant volcano crater overlooking Honolulu.
+Over 13,000 soldiers lost in the Pacific during WWII are interred here, along with honorary markers for soldiers from the USS Arizona at Pearl Harbor.
+The site includes memorials for soldiers from WWI, WWII, Korea, and Vietnam.

 Visit Pearl Harbor.